-- Projects: A deduction of 20% off the maximum possible grade will be assessed for assignments submitted by 10 PM (Montana time) the next business day.
-A deduction of 40% off the maximum grade will be assessed for assignments submitted before 10 PM on the third business day following the deadline.
-Beyond the third business day, late assignments will not be accepted.
-Late assignments must be emailed directly to me; the portal on Moodle will close at the deadline. - Midterm Exams: A deduction of 50% off the maximum possible grade will be assessed for late exams submitted before 10 PM on the third business day following the deadline.
-Beyond the third business day, late exams will not be accepted.
+- Projects: A deduction of 10% off the maximum possible grade will be assessed for every 24-hour period that elapses beyond the deadline.
+The weekend will count as one 24-hour period. - Midterm Exams: A deduction of 20% off the maximum possible grade will be assessed for every 24-hour period that elapses beyond the deadline.
+The weekend will count as one 24-hour period.
 If you missed the deadline for an exam, you must first email me to reopen the exam portal for you on Moodle. - Final Exam: Late Final Exams will not be accepted. - Quizzes and Forums: Quizzes and forum responses may be submitted at any time throughout the semester without penalty.
 Keep in mind, however, that certain activities must be completed in order to be eligible to take the exams.